 Spread and compact the OLSA material in 3-4 inch lifts.

 Hand raking can be used in areas where an Asphalt/Paver installer is not possible.
 In these situations, it’s important to keep a strong focus on depth consistency across the installation.

 Be sure to compensate for the expected depth of compaction when finalizing the end depth.

-Compact OLBA with a minimum 1 ton static roller.
+Compact OLSA with a minimum 1 ton static roller.
 Make 5-6 passes or continue until visible lines are eliminated.

 Be sure to hand compact edges or hard to reach areas prior to compaction.
 The edges of any pathway will often be prone to the most stress as these are often rainfall collection zones.
 This is a very strong reason why we recommend non-moveable edges, along with a strong compaction right up to the edge.